Heathfield School Special Educational Needs Information

 Deputy Head for PACT Inclusion

 Amanda Shotter is the DHT for Inclusion across the Prince Albert Community Trust.
 She is responsible for ensuring the best possible provision is put into place for all children with SEN in order for them to achieve outstanding outcomes.
-If your question cannot be answered by the classteacher or Assistant leader for Inclusion, they will discuss it with the Deputy Head for Trust Inclusion in order to come up with a solution.
+If your question cannot be answered by the class teacher or Lead Practitioner for SEND and Inclusion, they will discuss it with the Deputy Head for Trust Inclusion in order to come up with a solution.
 Mrs Shotter works Monday to Thursday and is part of the Central Support Team.

 We pride ourselves on listening to and building positive relationships with our parents and carers.